Sam-Sims/LastFM-Analyser/README.md

 ## Getting Started

-Clone the project to your local system or download both python files.
-Ensure python3 is installed aand up to date.
+Clone the project to your local system.
+Ensure python3 is installed and up to date.

 ### Prerequisites